Motors and ratings

 The “turns” of a motor refers to the amount of wire windings around each of the motor’s rotor poles.
 The number of wire turns will effect the torque and speed of the motor.
 The lower the number of turns equals higher top end speed and lower torque/acceleration, alternately the higher the number of turns equals lower top end speed but higher torque/acceleration.

 So a motor with a lower turn rating will have less acceleration and torque but higher top speed than a motor with a higher turn rating.

 This also means that a motor with a higher turn rating will have more acceleration and torque but less top speed than a motor with a lower turn rating.

 If you try to use a motor that is out of the specs of your ESC than you will end up frying your ESC.
 Pay close attention to this when you choose your ESC and Brushless Motor combo.
 Be aware that a lot of ESCs will have a motor turn limit on them, even some brushless ESCs will have a limit.

 RC Brushless Motor Ratings – Current Rating / Amps

 The max current rating refers to the maximum amount of current that a motor is able to handle safely.
 This current is measured in Amps.
 The continuous current rating of a motor is the Amps that a motor can handle safely over a long period of time.

-You can normally find the estimated current rating of a motor on the factory specs sheet.
-However the actual current that a Brushless motor will draw depends on a few factors, Kv rating, voltage of batteries, weight of RC vehicle, and gear ratio or prop size.
+Find current rating of a motor on the factory specs sheet.
+However the actual current that a Brushless motor will draw depends on a few factors, Kv rating, voltage of batteries, weight of Drone, and prop size.

 Brushless Motor Ratings – Watts = Horse Power

-Watts are the power rating or the horsepower equivalent of your Brushless RC Motor.
+Watts are the power rating or the horsepower equivalent of your Brushless Motor.